C2FO/vfs/docs/ftp.md

 MoveToFile puts the contents of File into the targetFile passed using File.CopyToFile.
 If the copy succeeds, the source file is deleted.
 Any errors from the copy or delete are returned.
-If the given location is also ftp AND for the same user and host, the ftp Rename method is used, otherwise we'll do a an io.Copy to the destination file then delete source file.
+If the given location is also ftp AND for the same user and host, the ftp Rename method is used, otherwise we'll do an io.Copy to the destination file then delete source file.

 #### func (*File) MoveToLocation